Landline-Telephone-Society/cpbx-documentation/docs/Phones and Endpoints/compatibility.md

 | Dialer         | Mobile softphone | Fully Compatible         |

 ## Cisco/Linksys/Sipura
 [^1]: HTTP provisioning is only supported in frimware 9-4.
-The phone will not provision or will require a local TFTP server or our TFTP relay server on older frimwares if using a router that does not support TFTP handling.
+If using an older frimware, the device will have limited functionality if TFTP is not available.
+Using 9-4 is recommended.
-[^1]: Device is required to be provisoned and does not support HTTP provisioning, so a local TFTP server or our TFTP relay server is requried if using a router that does not support TFTP handling.
+[^2]: Device does not support HTTP provisioning, the device will have limited functionality if TFTP is not available.

 | Model          | Device Type      | Status                   |
 |----------------|------------------|--------------------------|